Chocolate Kissed Coconut Macaroons

 These Chocolate Kissed Coconut Macaroons are a fusion cookie combining classic macaroons and blossom cookies.
-The simple cookie dough for these cookies bakes slightly chewy on the inside with a crisp toasted coconut exterior.
+The simple cookie dough for these cookies bakes slightly chewy on the inside with a crisp golden, toasted coconut exterior.
 The crowning touch is a chocolate candy kiss pressed into the centers after baking making them positively addictive.

 Easy Chocolate Kissed Coconut Macaroons Recipe